yorkxin/R3versi/README.markdown

 An extension of [Dev-C++](http://www.bloodshed.net/devcpp.html) named [PDcurses](http://pdcurses.sourceforge.net/) is available via Dev-C++'s package manager.
 If you want to build it in Win32, just install pdcurses package in Dev-C++, open the reversi.dev with Dev-C++, and hit "Build."

+## How to install PDcurses Package in Dev-C++

+ 1. Visit http://sourceforge.net/projects/devpaks/files/pdcurses/ and download the latest version of pdcurses-XXXXXX.DevPak
+ 2. Launch Package Manager, which might be located in [Start] / [All Programs] / [Bloodshed Dev-C++] / [Package Manager].
+You can also double click the executable file C:\Dev-Cpp\Packman.exe
+ 3. Hit [Install] at the top-right corner of Package Manager window.
+ 4. Point to the pdcurses-XXXXXX.DevPak file that you've just downloaded and click "Open" button.
+ 5. Click [Next] and [Finish] buttons until wizard closes.

 --

 中文說明